The 2018 Philanthropy Awards

 The 2018 Philanthropy Awards celebrate the contributions of outstanding Ohio philanthropists, specifically those in the sector who have made significant contributions to philanthropy in diversity, equity and inclusion; as an emerging leader; through innovation; or a lifetime of work.
 Each of the awards will be given out at the plenary sessions throughout Philanthropy Forward '18.October 22 – 24, in Columbus.

 Ohio Philanthropy Award

-This award honors an organization or individual who has made outstanding contributions to philanthropy by demonstrating long-standing leadership in advancing philanthropy, creativity in responding to societal problems or a significant positive impact on philanthropy.
+Ohio Philanthropy Award nominees should have made outstanding contributions to philanthropy by demonstrating long-standing leadership in advancing philanthropy, creativity in responding to societal problems and significant positive impact on philanthropy.
 This is the lifetime achievement in philanthropy award.
-Scroll down to see previous winners.

 Ohio Philanthropy Award Winners